 How To Cook A 'Full Irish' Breakfast

-We're always told that a breakfast is the most important meal of the day and when you experience a typical traditional Irish breakfast, you'll see for yourself how important it actually is.
-A Full Irish Breakfast is often referred to as 'a full Irish' or a 'fry-up' and its a traditional style breakfast enjoyed all over Ireland.
+We're always told that breakfast is the most important meal of the day and when you experience a typical traditional Irish breakfast, you'll see for yourself how important it is.

 What is a full Irish breakfast?

 The main part of the Irish breakfast consists of meat, eggs, pudding, bread, and vegetables, that are all shallow fried in a pan.
-In additions would include, slices of toast, a pot of tea, and glasses of orange juice.
+In addition would include, slices of toast, a pot of tea, and glasses of orange juice.

 The fantastic thing about the traditional Irish breakfast is how it varies from one family home to another, but the basic fry-up usually remains the same.